-Course Level Gen Ed Summative Assessments SLO # Outcome # (A student artifact: A specific assignment that could be submitted as Education competency) 1 1 Lab Report showing competence in written communication.
-2 2 Mastery of a broad set of Anatomy & Physiology knowledge by recogn correct answers to questions on exams.
-In addition, specific labs will critical thinking.
-3 3 Answer multiple choice questions concerning the role of women in so 4 4 1.Demonstrate the use of a microscope by capturing a digital image, the image, and incorporate this image into a lab report.
-2.Interpret using Excel from data provided in class.
+Course Level Gen Ed Summative Assessments SLO# Outcome # (A student artifact: A specific assignment that could be submitted asevid Education competency) 1 1 Lab Report showing competence in written communication.
+2 2 Mastery of a broad set of Anatomy & Physiology knowledge by recognizing correct answers to questions on exams.
+In addition, specific labs will be us thinking.
+3 3 Answer multiple choice questions concerning the role of women in science 4 4 1.Demonstrate the use of a microscope by capturing a digital image, including and incorporate this image into a lab report.
+2.Interpret and/or p from data provided in class.